 Low biotin or Vitamin H levels: is another cause of decreased hair growth.
 Biotin is a complex of B Vitamins that are required for us to reach elastin and collagen formation.
 It works best when combined with zinc.

 Low protein or crash diets: protein or amino acids are the building blocks of hair, cells, collagen etc. Low dietary intake means less building blocks.
 When our protein stores are low, the body immediately shifts hair growth into the catagen resting phase where it can remain for months.

-Cosmetic procedures and excessive hair cleansing: certain cosmetic procedures and excessive hair cleansing can have a harsh affect as it strips our hairs natural oils that help to regulate it.
+Cosmetic procedures and excessive hair cleansing: certain cosmetic procedures and excessive hair cleansing can have a harsh effect as it strips our hairs natural oils that help to regulate it.

 Hair ageing: includes the weakening of the hair shaft, ageing of the hair follicle and ageing of the hair scalp.
 Hair ageing can be caused by external factors such as oxidative stressors from the environment (i.e. UV radiations), smoking, nutritional deficits, pollution etc. Intrinsic factors are familial premature greying and androgenetic alopecia.
 Another hair ageing factor can be medical conditions such as cancer, kidney disease, skin rashes or allergenic reactions on the scalp, chemotherapy, anaesthetic and more.

 Sun exposure: can cause hair photo-ageing and dryness.
 Sunlight on human hair causes photo-degradation.
 In addition, free radicals form in the hair fibres due to UV rays and change the hair physical properties and chemical composition.
 Free radicals damage results in bleaching due to melanin oxidation and induces keratin impairment, protein degradation, tryptophan degradation and lipids peroxidation, making hair fragile, dry and dull.